SilkRose/Pony/stories/scrap-story/scrap-story.md

 While eighteen hundred was a lot of bits, she didn't come here that often.
 It usually took her six months to a year to get enough specialty metal.
 She felt proud of it, though.
 It was a lot of work to collect, sort, clean, and take it all in to the junkyard.

 She trotted home with a smile, stopping to tell Fluttershy the good news.
-[WOULD IT ACTUALLY BE FEASIBLE TO MAKE THE JOURNEY BY HOOF, AS OPPOSED TO TAKING A TRAIN?
-THE WAGONS MAY PRESENT A DIFFICULTY, BUT I AM FAIRLY SURE IT IS POSSIBLE TO CONVEY A PERSONAL VEHICLE BY TRAIN, AND MANEHATTAN IS A VERY CONSIDERABLE DISTANCE AWAY FROM PONYVILLE, IF LENGTHS OF CANONICAL APPEARANCES OF TRAIN TRANSIT AND THE CANONICAL MAP OF EQUESTRIA ARE TO BE TAKEN INTO ACCOUNT.
-AS SUCH, OXIDE WOULD HAVE TO SPEND A VERY LONG TIME TROTTING TO MANEHATTAN AND BACK.]
 She had her tea again before going home excited to start the cycle all over again next week.
 She loved scrap metal.
 She loved recycling.
 She loved money.

 But, most importantly, she loved her friends.